yev/seleniumMvnScreenshot/README.md

-# Welcome to the repository for Selenium auto screenshots for failed TestNg tests framework
+# Welcome to the repository for Selenium auto screenshots for failed TestNg tests
 -----------

-This is an open source framework implementing TestNG and Selenium 2 , giving you a possibilty to  automatically store **screenshots**, taken for every **failed** test in **maven** target folder, for their further investigation.
+This is an open source framework integrating TestNG, Selenium 2 and maven, giving you a possibilty to  automatically store **screenshots**, taken for every **failed** test in **maven** target folder, for their further investigation.

 It features: